Choosing the Best Personal Alarm System: GPS Alarms, Fall Detectors & Safety Features

 If you’re considering implementing personal alarms for use by colleagues in the workplace, assessing any risks they face is also a key part of making the right selection for a group of would-be alarm users.
 But also

 Is the lone worker alarm for personal use – either by yourself or that of a family member?
-If so, does the alarm appearance fit with the user involved, and

 How easy is it to use?